IATI/IATI-Extra-Documentation/en/rulesets/standard-ruleset.rst

 Standard Ruleset
 ================
 The Standard Ruleset is a collection of rules that cover some of the basic requirements of the IATI Standard.
+Typically, these are rules about the data that cannot be enforced by the schema alone.
 It covers for example, the ordering of dates, and checks on the format of an iati-identifier.

+Each rule is constructed to be something that a human should be able to understand.

+Some rules are constructed in such a way that a computer could both read the rule, and then check that the rule applies, although software may need to be written to perform achieve this.
+For example a computer can check that dates have been supplied, and that one is earlier in time than the other.
+A computer cannot really usefully check that 'a title is meaningful'.

+Therefore we can split the Standard Ruleset into Machine Readable and Non-Machine Readable Rules

 Using the Standard Ruleset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The current Standard Ruleset is applicable to a single ``iati-activity`` or ``iati-organisation``.
+The current Standard Ruleset is a collection of rules that can be used to test the data in a single ``iati-activity`` or ``iati-organisation`` record.

-Each test, detailed below, can be repeated within an ``iati-activity`` (or ``iati-organisation``), depending upon the scope and scale of elements of the **IATI Activity Standard** (or **IATI Organisation Standard**) used.

-For example, an activity with a single ``transaction`` would only be subject to two tests (detailed below).
-For each and every time a ``transaction`` is repeated within an ``iati-activity``, these tests would be undertaken subsequently.
+IATI data is often found as large files containing collections of (for example) activiites, so to test a file of IATI data against the Standard Ruleset means running the tests on each ``iati-activity`` or ``iati-organisation`` record in that file.

+Every ``iati-activity`` or ``iati-organisation`` record has the option to use different elements of the IATI Standard, and to also repeat certain elements, so in defining a Standard Ruleset it is necessary to include rules that may or may not need to apply for each individual ``iati-activity`` or ``iati-organisation`` record.

+If we take a ``transaction`` from an ``iati-activity`` record as an example, we can see that this element does not have to be reported.
+However, it may also be reported many times.
+There are rules in the Standard Ruleset to check that some of the data reported in transactions makes sense, so these tests could either be run many times, or not at all on a single ``iati-activity`` record.

 Hence, the minimum and maximum number of tests undertaken on an ``iati-activity`` or ``iati-organisation`` can fluctuate according to the content.

-This could also be duplicated, e.g. if the tests are run on a single *IATI activity file*, which contains multiple ``iati-activity`` instances.

 Non-Machine Readable Rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-(these are defined on this page)

 reporting-org/\@ref
 -------------------